Why the Teaching Assistantship Program in France is Ideal for Young Writers

 it offers full health benefits.
 Assistants are covered automatically by the French “Sécurité Sociale” which covers 70% of medical costs, 35-65% of prescriptions, and 80% of hospitalization fees in France.
 Supplemental health insurance, which I obtained for less than 30 Euros per month, covers the rest.
 Every American in a creative field, whether they are a writer, artist, or musician, knows what a luxury health coverage is; this post in France allows seven glorious months where one need not worry about going bankrupt from medical bills.

 In France, there are also many social benefits for young writers.
 In terms of transportation, the French train system, Société Nationale des Chemins de fer Français (SNCF), offers a reduction card for riders ages 12 to 25.
 This card discounts train travel from city to city in France.
-The “Jeune 18-27 Railcard” costs 40 Euros and is good for a year, but I made up the value of the card the first three times I used it.
+The “Jeune 18-27 Railcard” costs 50 Euros and is good for a year, but I made up the value of the card the first three times I used it since there is a guaranteed 30% discount.
 France also rightfully prides itself for its world-renowned museums, which are often also discounted for students.
 The many world-class museums, monuments, and parks can serve young writers well as sources of artistic and intellectual inspiration.

 There is a famous story that when William S. Burroughs was arrested on suspicion of importing narcotics into France in 1959, Maurice Girodias of Olympia Press published Naked Lunch.
 This move, the story goes, was helpful in getting Burroughs a suspended sentence.
 The French-American writer Ted Morgan remarked that Burroughs should not be surprised; a literary career is actually respected in France.
 Respecting writers, from my experience, is a tradition that continues to the present day in France.
 My colleagues were very interested to know that I had published poetry and nonfiction articles, and one colleague, a history teacher with whom I did not even work directly, was thoughtful enough to give me a copy of a novel by a local author (George Simenon, born in Belgium, but representing La Rochelle).
 Obviously, this anecdote is from my particular experience, but it seems representative of the respect that French people tend to have for writers in general.